Rape fantasy

-A rape fantasy (sometimes referred to as rapeplay) or a ravishment is a sexual fantasy involving imagining or pretending being coerced or coercing another into sexual activity.
+A rape fantasy (sometimes referred to as rapeplay) or a ravishment is a sexual fantasy involving imagining or pretending being coerced or forcefully coercing another into sexual activity.
 In sexual roleplay, it involves acting out roles of coercive sex.
-Rape pornography is literature or images associated with rape and sometimes Stockholm syndrome as a means of sexual arousal.
+Rape pornography is literature, images or video associated with rape (and sometimes Stockholm syndrome) as a means of sex.

 Fantasy

-Studies have found rape fantasy is a common sexual fantasy among both men and women.
+Studies have found rape fantasy among both men and women.
+One study found that over half of their female respondents have had a fantasy of forced sex in their life.
 The fantasy may involve the fantasist as either the one being forced into sex or being the perpetrator.
-One study found that being "overpowered or forced to surrender" was the second-most frequent fantasy in their survey.

-Another study found that over half of their female respondents have had a fantasy of forced sex in their life.
+The most frequently cited hypothesis for why women fantasize about being forced and coerced into some sexual activity is that the fantasy avoids societally induced guilt: the woman does not have to admit responsibility for her sexual desires and behavior.

-The most frequently cited hypothesis for why women fantasize of being forced and coerced into some sexual activity is that the fantasy avoids societally induced guilt—the woman does not have to admit responsibility for her sexual desires and behavior.
-A 1978 study by Moreault and Follingstad was consistent with this hypothesis, and found that women with high levels of sex guilt were more likely to report fantasy themed around being overpowered, dominated, and helpless.
+A 1978 study by Moreault and Follingstad was consistent with this hypothesis and found that women with high levels of sex guilt were more likely to report fantasy themed around being overpowered, dominated, and helpless.
 In contrast, Pelletier and Herold used a different measure of guilt and found no correlation.
 Other research suggests that women who report forced sex fantasies have a more positive attitude towards sexuality, contradicting the guilt hypothesis.
 A newer study from 1998 by Strassberg and Locker found that women who fantasized about force were generally less guilty and more erotophilic, and as a result had more frequent and varied fantasies.
 However, it said that force fantasies are not the most common or the most frequent.

 A male sexual fantasy of raping a woman may bring sexual arousal either from imagining a scene in which first a woman objects but then comes to like and eventually participate in the intercourse, or else one in which the woman does not like it and arousal is associated with the idea of hurting the woman.